cycloptux/GiselleBot-Documentation/docs/Contents/Technical & Security Background.md

     fledged authentication and authorization workflow used to create and distribute temporary tokens to the end users.
-Further authorization checks are applied on the specific API calls to restrict
-    \"authorized\" users from requesting data that doesn\'t belong to them.
+Further authorization checks are applied on the specific API calls to restrict "authorized" users from requesting data that doesn't belong to them.

 ### Infrastructure Security